+b.
 Kitchen spaces:

-- 1. A minimum 6 1/2-inch deep double bowl stainless steel sinks are required in each unit. - 2.
+- 1. A minimum 6 1/2-inch deep double bowl stainless steel sink is required in each unit. - 2.
 Each unit must be equipped with a 5 lb.
 ABC rated dry chemical fire extinguisher readily accessible in the kitchen and mounted to accommodate handicapped accessible height in accessible units.
 Each unit must also contain either fire protection canisters above the cooktop surface or temperature limiting plates on the cooktop surface. - 3.
 New cabinets must have dual sidetrack drawers and no laminate or particleboard fronts for doors or drawer fronts.
 Cabinets must meet the ANSI/KCMA A161.1 performance and construction standard for kitchen and vanity cabinets.
 Cabinets must bear the certification seal of KCMA (Kitchen Cabinet Manufacturers Association). - 4.
 A pantry closet or pantry cabinet is required in each unit.
-The pantry must be 1'6" x 1'6" deep with a minimum five shelves, located in or adjacent to the kitchen. - 5.
-A 4 foot fluorescent light is required. - 6.
+The pantry must be 1'6" x 1'6" deep with a minimum five shelves, located in or adjacent to the kitchen.

+- 5. A 4 foot fluorescent light is required. - 6.
 All appliances must be Energy Star rated. - 7.
-A grease shield is required behind ranges on the wall. - 8.
-A microwave oven must be provided in each unit. - 9.
-The refrigerator must contain an ice maker. - 10.
-A dishwasher must be provided in each unit.
+A grease shield is required behind ranges on the wall.

+c.
 Bathroom Spaces: